top of page

 Amitism strives to be an anchor for young widows and widowers so they can do the same for their young children.

-Located in different towns and cities across Israel, Amitsim drop-in centers are like a second home to Amitsim members -- like a grandparents’ house.
-The goal is to expand to every city that contains at least two Amitsim families including within the Arab/Muslim communities.
+Located in different towns and cities across Israel, Amitsim drop-in centers are like a second home to Amitsim families -- like grandparents’ house.
+The goal is to expand to every location where at least two hundred Amitsim families can reach within 20min drive.

 Once a week from 4 pm-7:30 pm, families of young widows and widowers meet at Amitsim.
-The children participate in meaningful workshops like gardening and art, while the parents can connect with one another and consult with the
+The children participate in meaningful workshops like art, music, team work and sports, while the parents can connect with one another.

 The Lolli Project